 How do I Pick Where to Get it Done?

-Do your research.
-Find an artist who does pieces that you like.
-Find a shop that uses clean practices, and take recommendations seriously.
+If you’re not interested in a Sat Yank tattoo you can find other tattoo artists to do anything you like!
+It’s important to thoroughly do your research to find a shop and artist that you like.
+Take recommendations seriously.
 I found a great shop just by reading reviews on TripAdvisor.
-When I read that was same shop was mentioned many times I went straight over.
+I had heard of the same shop mentioned many times so I went straight over.
 Compare prices, the most expensive doesn’t mean it will be the best or the cleanest.
 And don’t expect them to come cheap just because you’re in SE Asia, it is a skill and it takes time.

 If you’re in Koh Phangan I recommend Freeway.
 I got mine done by Tip and he was awesome.
 The work around the shop shows just how much he can do, which is almost anything you could want.
 Or if you’re on Koh Tao head to B Bamboo Tattoo, which was recommended to me by a friend who had a beautiful tattoo done there.